p2xai/gronka/privacy.md

 - Store converted GIFs and serve them via our CDN
 - Prevent duplicate processing of identical files
 - Monitor service health and diagnose technical issues
-- Generate anonymous usage statistics
+- Generate usage statistics for service monitoring

 ## Data Storage

 ### File Storage

 - Converted GIF files are stored on our servers
-- Files are identified by MD5 hash, not by user information
+- Files are identified by SHA-256 hash
+- Files may be linked to user information through processing records for operational purposes
 - Files may be cached indefinitely for CDN performance

 ### Logs

-- Server logs may contain Discord user IDs and server IDs for operational purposes
+- Server logs may contain Discord user IDs for operational purposes
-- Logs are retained for troubleshooting and may be kept for up to 90 days
+- Logs are retained for troubleshooting and may be kept indefinitely unless manually deleted
 - Error logs do not contain file contents or personal messages

 ## Data Sharing